INFORMATION NOTICE PURSUANT TO THE TERMS AND EFFECTS OF THE GENERAL DATA PROTECTION REGULATION (REFERRED TO BELOW AS THE “GDPR”)

 Setting the cookies in Safari and iOS

-If you deactivate the cookies, the service offered through the website will be restricted.
+If you deactivate the cookies, the service offered to you through the website will be restricted, and will therefore have an impact on your browsing experience.

 |Technical cookies in the website||Purpose||Duration|